SIFAR786/sifar/README.md

-# sifar786
+# sifar
-This is a sample project.
+This is a sample project which belongs to Eijaz Hussain Sheikh and cannot be distributed without his permission.